An Approximation Algorithm for Maximum Stable Matching with Ties and Constraints: Omitted Proofs

-\begin{theorem} For {\sc smti-olc}, there is a worker-strategy-proof mechanism that returns a stable matching $M$ with $|M|\geq \frac{1}{2}|M_{\rm OPT}|$ in $O(k\cdot|E|^2)$ time, where $M_{\rm OPT}$ is a maximum-cardinality stable matching and $k$ is the maximum level of nesting of $\laminar_f~(f\in F)$. \end{theorem} \begin{proof} Define a mechanism $A$ as follows.
+\begin{proof}[Proof of Theorem~\ref{thm:2-approx}] Define a mechanism $A$ as follows.
 Given an instance $I$ of {\sc smti-olc}, break ties such that, among indifferent contracts, contracts with smaller indices have higher priorities.
 Let $I'$ be the resultant instance, and let $A(I)$ be the worker-optimal stable matching of $I'$.

 By Proposition~\ref{prop:2-approx}, the matching $M\coloneqq A(I)$ satisfies $|M|\geq \frac{1}{2}|M_{\rm OPT}|$.
 Furthermore, the time complexity follows from Theorem~\ref{thm:Fleiner} and Lemma~\ref{lem:oracle}.
 We complete the proof by showing the worker-strategy-proofness of $A$.